INCATools/dosdp-tools/README.md

 ## Building

-Install `sbt` on your system.
+If you don't already have it, install `sbt` on your system.
 For Mac OS X, it is easily done using [Homebrew](http://brew.sh): `brew install sbt`

+Clone the project from GitHub (`git clone git@github.com:INCATools/dosdp-tools.git`) and then change into the project directory: `cd dosdp-tools`.
 To compile and build the executable package, run:

 `sbt stage`